 At the time of his injury this week, Trout was leading the league in home runs (16) and was among the leaders in batting average (.337) and RBIs (36).
 Though it is still early in the year, one could only imagine that, had he been healthy all year, Trout would have had a chance to contend for the triple crown.
 He was also MLB’s leader in walks (36), OBP (.461), SLG (.742), OPS (1.203) and OPS+ (225).

 If he were able to sustain numbers like that for an entire season, Trout would not only be the clear cut favorite for MVP, but he would also have a year that many experts would consider one of the greatest hitting seasons of all time.
 It’s just a shame that this injury had to occur when Trout appeared to be taking a step forward in his game, which was greatly unexpected considering how well he had already played throughout his career.

 Adding a third MVP to his mantle would have greatly boosted Trout’s resume.
 Only seven other Major Leaguers have won at least three MVPs.
 The only player to ever win more than three MVPs was Barry Bonds, and he holds the all-time record with seven.

-For baseball fans, it is tough to bear this.
+For baseball fans, its likely tough to bear this news.
 The game has undoubtedly declined in popularity over the past decade.
-If you don’t believe me, just ask your friends if they know who Mike Trout is, and see how many can answer without looking it up on their phones.
+If you don’t believe me, just ask your friends if they know who Mike Trout is, and see how many can answer without looking him up on their phones.